DmitrySemikin/das-dir-diff-j/README.md

 TODO:
 * Single dir analysis:
+  * Add some profiling code.
+Measure, what takes time - listing of the files, or comparison etc. Experiment with it.
   * For the files get file size
   * For the files calculate some check-sum/hash.
   * For large files estimate access speed (how to do it intelligently)?